SamanNazir25121/Sales-Team-Per--formance-Analysis-Using-LLM/README.md

-# Sales-Team-Per--formance-Analysis-Using-LLM
-# Sales Performance Analysis API
+# Sales-Team-Performance Analysis Using LLM

-This project provides an API that helps you analyze and summarize sales performance data for individual sales representatives and the entire sales team.
-It uses advanced technology to generate insightful analyses and practical feedback.
+This project provides an API that helps to analyze and summarize sales performance data for individual sales representatives and the entire sales team.
+It uses state-of-the-art model: GPT-3.5 to generate analysis and practical feedback.

 ## Table of Contents
 - [Features](#features)